Accreditation and monitoring newsletter – October 2022

 About the code of practice

-From our previous review late in 2021, there was broad support to move the sector into the Child Safe Scheme and replace the current NSW Child Safe Standards for Permanent Care with the Child Safe Standards.
+From our previous review late in 2021, there was broad support to move the sector into the Child Safe Scheme and replace the current NSW Child Safe Standards for Permanent Care (PDF, 4.95MB) with the Child Safe Standards.

 Agencies noted that there are clear benefits in having one set of child safe standards across all child-related sectors in NSW.
 However, the sector also raised that sector-specific practices need to be reflected in the new accreditation requirements to ensure the needs of children and young people in statutory out-of-home care and adoption arrangements continue to be met.